The Perfect Place To Stay In The Costa Rican Jungle – Rio Perdido

 In fact the nightly cocktails along with the Costa Rican suppers are one of the thing I look forward to most at the hotel’s architecturally-impressive, circular-ceilinged restaurant.
 Oh and the fresh fruit and Gallo pinto at breakfast too.

-The only slight spanner i the works is that it’s actually really hard to concentrate on your food when you have friends, well monkeying around, in the treetops that surround the open air restaurant, so most days I take a break half way through eating to watch jump dexterously from tree to tree and they watch me back.
+The only slight spanner in the works is that it’s actually really hard to concentrate on your food when you have friends, well monkeying around, in the treetops that surround the open air restaurant, so most days I take a break halfway through eating to watch jump dexterously from tree to tree and they watch me back.

 This may be a great place to do some wildlife viewing, but it isn’t the place for animals of the party variety – so most evenings after a full schedule of outdoor activities I’m happy to retire to my hammocks for a beer and get an early night.

 What I really like about Rio Perdido is that you can go all Conde Nast Traveller one day – donning your best designer bikini to luxuriate in the hot springs in the stylish man made pools, before popping up to get a massage at the spa.

 Then another day you can channel National Geographic, hiking along the thermal river to enjoy the healing properties of the very same thermal waters in their natural river setting, and even get a natural, and I mean natural, mud bath into the bargain – this time very grateful that not too many other people have been let into the secret at Rio Perdido.

 Rio Perdido is a straightforward 60 km drive from Liberia airport, close to the tourist-friendly area of Arenal.